GUIDesignResearch/GUIDesignResearch/README.md

 ## Dataset construction

-The apps(from Rico dataset: http://interactionmining.org/rico) with less than 10 GUI screenshots are filtered out, as it may mean that those apps are not fully explored.
+The apps (from **[`Rico dataset`](http://interactionmining.org/rico)**) with less than 10 GUI screenshots are filtered out, as it may mean that those apps are not fully explored.
 There are 2618 apps left.
 And we take about 84.6% of apps (2,214) for training, 5.4% (142) for validation i.e., tuning the hyperparameters of our model, and the rest 10% (262) for testing.
 In detail, we have 17,879 intra/inter pairs for training, 1,132 intra/inter pairs for validation, and 2,178 intra/inter pairs for testing.

 *   **[`Download the data`](https://drive.google.com/drive/folders/1pNXUYAVOBiRDeix2x2Pc_dMhXfr-frC5?usp=sharing())**:
-    2618 apps, split apps(2214 for training, 142 for validation, and 262 for testing), train_pairs, valid_pairs, test_pairs.
+    2618 apps, split apps (2214 for training, 142 for validation, and 262 for testing), train_pairs, valid_pairs, test_pairs.

 ## Assumption for the GUI Design Style